ns5376/Carbon-Emissoion-Calculator/README.md

   * Allows secure and convenient login options for users via popular social accounts.
 * (2 points) Integrate ESLint into Your Workflow
   * Maintains code quality, making your application more maintainable and secure, especially important when handling sensitive information like tokens and API data.
-Total Points: 10 Points
+* Total Points: 10 Points

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)

 ## Annotations / References Used